cybertron/openstack-virtual-baremetal/README.rst

              that lists which BMC address corresponds to a given baremetal instance.

 #.
-The undercloud vm can now be used with something like RDO Manager
+The undercloud vm can now be used with something like TripleO
    to do a baremetal-style deployment to the virtual baremetal instances deployed previously.